KevinBorjaAnalytics/Project-Pizza-Restaurant-Sales/README.md

 ![alt text](assets/5_seating_capacity_tables.png)

 **Insight:**
-During the peak season, only 13 of the 15 tables are currently in use, amounting to 86%.
+During the busiest period, only 13 of the 15 tables are being used, amounting to 86% use rate.

 **Ultilizing Seating Capacity Based On Average Party Size Per Order:**